 It is a condition to the issuance of the Offered Bonds that the Offered Bonds be rated as indicated on the cover hereof.
-Ratings are based on the assigning Nationally Recognized Rating Agency's assessment of the creditworthiness of the Trust Estate, which will be primarily dependent upon its assessment of the creditworthiness of the Fixed Rate MEFA Loans that are expected to be included therein, the inclusion of certain other assets therein and the legal structure of the transaction.
+Ratings are based on the assigning Nationally Recognized Rating Agency's assessment of the creditworthiness of the Trust Estate, which will be primarily dependent upon its assessment of the creditworthiness of the MEFA Loans that are expected to be included therein, the inclusion of certain other assets therein and the legal structure of the transaction.
 References to ratings in this Official Statement are not included herein, and should not be relied upon, as recommendations by the assigning Nationally Recognized Rating Agencies to investors to purchase, hold or sell the Offered Bonds as such ratings do not take into account either the suitability of such actions for any specific investor or the market price of the Offered Bonds at any time.
 One or more additional Nationally Recognized Rating Agencies may assign ratings to the Offered Bonds, either in response to a request by the Authority or otherwise, and any such rating may or may not be equivalent to the initial ratings described in this Official Statement.
 Any rating may be increased, lowered, suspended or withdrawn at any time by the Nationally Recognized Rating Agency assigning such rating if, in the assigning Nationally Recognized Rating Agency's judgment, circumstances so warrant.
 A lowering, suspension or withdrawal with respect to any rating assigned to the Offered Bonds might adversely affect the Authority's ability to fund its student loan finance program or the market value or marketability of the Offered Bonds.
 In addition, a rating action that is, by its terms, limited to Additional Bonds that may be issued by the Authority or to obligations other than Bonds that have been issued, or that may be issued, by the Authority, or potentially by other issuers, might also adversely affect the Authority's ability to fund its student loan finance program or the market value or marketability of the Offered Bonds.
 Rating actions may take place at any time.
 The Authority cannot predict the timing or nature of rating actions.
-Fitch has advised the Authority that it assigned a Rating Watch Negative status to the Authority's outstanding bonds that were issued under the Issue I General Resolution (the "Issue I Bonds") on April 21, 2011 due to its concern about the effect that the Authority's recent extension of the recycling period and extension of the origination period under the Issue I General Resolution would have on the trust estate securing the Issue I Bonds.
-Fitch has subsequently further advised the Authority that it currently expects that the existing ratings assigned to the Issue I Bonds could be affirmed shortly after the completion of certain actions by the Authority, including confirming termination of the recycling period.
-On June 15, 2011, the Authority filed with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access System a voluntary notice with respect to the Issue I Bonds reporting its intention to take the actions it understands to be necessary for Fitch to remove the Policy Watch Negative.
-See "RISK FACTORS-

-Certain Actions May Be Permitted Without Bondholder Approval" and "- Bonds Are Limited Authority Obligations Without Third-Party Credit or Liquidity Support."
+See "INVESTMENT CONSIDERATIONS - Certain Actions May Be Permitted Without Bondholder Approval" and "- Bonds Are Limited Authority Obligations Without Third-Party Credit or Liquidity Support."

-Student Loan Auction Rate Securities and Investment Agreements of the Authority
+Investment and Interest Rate Exchange Agreements of the Authority

 The Offered Bonds are fixed rate securities.
-No interest rate exchange agreements have been entered into by the Authority with respect to Issue J Bonds.
-The Issue J General Resolution permits the Authority to issue variable rate Issue J Bonds upon compliance with certain requirements of the Issue J General Resolution.
-The Authority may enter into interest rate exchange agreements with respect to Issue J Bonds upon compliance with certain requirements of the Issue J General Resolution.
+No interest rate exchange agreements have been entered into by the Authority with respect to Issue I Bonds.
+The Issue I General Resolution permits the Authority to issue variable rate Issue I Bonds upon compliance with certain requirements of the Issue I General Resolution.
+The Authority may enter into interest rate exchange agreements with respect to Issue I Bonds upon compliance with certain requirements of the Issue I General Resolution.
 The Authority does not currently plan to take such actions, but reserves the right to do so in the future to provide funding for MEFA Loans.
 See "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION - Hedging Transactions."